CONTACT US

 RRP vs MAP

-There are many other pricing acronyms and abbreviations you’ll also come across in the reselling industry.
+There are many other pricing acronyms and abbreviations you’ll come across in the reselling industry.
 These should not be confused with the RRP price, because they describe a vastly different expectation from the seller.
 One of these important terms is ‘MAP’.

 This is different from RRP, which is simply a suggestion of an appropriate retail price.

 There are many reasons why the idea of MAPs is viewed as a positive aspect in retail.
-It gives smaller businesses a chance to compete with larger established brands and provides the opportunity for all sellers to make a profit from selling the item; otherwise, why would resellers be interested in stocking the item?
+It gives smaller businesses a chance to compete with larger established brands and provides the opportunity for all sellers to make a profit from selling the item.
+Otherwise, why would resellers be interested in stocking the item?
 If no one is allowed to advertise below a certain price, large retailers with more capital can’t lower their prices so vastly that smaller retailers have no chance to attract customers.

 Guidelines like these promote fair competition, empowering small businesses to gain momentum and grow.
 MAP also carries value for manufacturers that need to protect their brand value.
 If retailers drop advertised prices considerably, simply to attract buyers, it could hurt the reputation and undermine the brand in the marketplace.